-After breakfast, join fellow travelers for a talk about the history and culture of Thailand.
+After breakfast, join fellow travelers for a talk by a local speaker about the history and culture of Thailand.
 From the pier at the hotel, board a private boat for a cruise on the Chao Phraya River and the Thonburi canals where you’ll experience the stark contrast between the frenzied activity of modern Bangkok and life on the canals.
 See family homes, temples and a local market en route to the Grand Palace.
 At the Grand Palace see the Temple of the Emerald Buddha, that dates from the 15th century.
 This lavishly adorned wat or temple is one of the most important Buddhist temples in Thailand.
 Continue by local transportation on a tuk-tuk ride to Wat Pho to see the Reclining Buddha.
 This temple is also considered the country’s first university.
 Sit down to lunch at the Blue Elephant restaurant, housed in a century-old building that’s evocative of an earlier time in Bangkok.

 The remainder of the afternoon is at leisure so you can follow your own path.
 This afternoon, the Smithsonian Journeys Expert will offer an engaging presentation.
 Gather with fellow travelers this evening for a special dinner at the renowned Sala Rim Naam restaurant.
 Enjoy exquisitely prepared Thai cuisine and watch an exotic classical dance performance.
 (B,L,D)